denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 ## Schedule to Completion

-The research for this book was enabled by a year-long fellowship at the Berkman Center for Internet and Society.
+The research for this book was enabled by a year-long fellowship at the Berkman Center for Internet & Society.
 Consequent to the research phase, I taught several classes on the subject, which helped refine my thinking and provided further notes and primary material.
 As of today, the manuscript stands at roughly 60,000 words, with three chapters completed in their draft form.
 I am